Arizona Colleges Offering Paramedic Programs

 Below are details about two Arizona community colleges and the paramedic training programs they offer.
 Find information about coursework, required credits and clinical field training opportunities.
-Learn helpful facts about the schools in the table at the end of this article.
+Learn helpful facts about the schools in the table.

 - Pima Community College offers paramedic training at both the certificate and 2-year degree levels.
 The college is based approximately five miles west of downtown Tucson.

 - Glendale Community College is situated about 12 miles northwest of Phoenix.
 The college also has certificate and associate degree programs for aspiring paramedics.

 Find schools that offer these popular programs

 - Electrocardiograph Tech. - ECG, EKG